 - Preference will be given to students who completed their first degree (BA/BSc) in their home country or another low or middle-income country.

 - Students may apply for this award if they have completed all their field work, commenced their writing up, and already know the date when they will submit their dissertation (ideally within 6 months of award of funding in March).
 Applicants usually will be in their third or later year of study.

 - NOTE if you have previously been awarded an IJURR Foundation studentship you may not apply for the writing up grant

 - Evidence of registration on to a suitable PhD course

-Applications for IJURR Foundation Writing up Grants 2018 open on 1st December and close on 31st January 2018.
+Applications for writing up grants 2019 are now closed.
 Late applications will not be considered under any circumstances and no correspondence will be entered into.
-Applications cannot be individually acknowledged due to the volume received but successful applicants will be informed by the end of April 2018.
+Applications cannot be individually acknowledged due to the volume received but successful applicants will be informed by the end of April 2019.

-If you have any queries, please contact: FURS Writing-Up Grant Enquiry
+If you have any queries, please contact: IJURR Foundation Writing-Up Grant Enquiry